 Can I be Found Guilty of a Restraining Order in NJ?

 Being served with a TRO can be extremely nerve wracking and to make matters worse, time is really of the essence with these types of cases.
 Traditionally, in order to obtain a FRO in New Jersey the plaintiff must establish three material elements by a preponderance of the evidence.
-With that being said, the Courts have issued FRO’s if the plaintiff can establish that the current act of domestic violence is so egregious that an FRO is necessary.
-The elements are as follows:
+With that being said, the Courts have issued FRO’s if the plaintiff can establish that the current act of domestic violence is physical in nature and egregious enough that an FRO is necessary.

 - That the Defendant committed a current act of domestic violence: